 Over the past few years, deep learning has driven significant improvements in computer vision accuracy and performance.
 Deep learning, the most advanced form of AI, enables independent learning of massive data sets.
-Unlike classic methods in which a human expert needs to define features (rules and attributes), deep learning can learn straight from data without human intervention, with a minor guidance (supervised learning) or without guidance at all (unsupervised learning).
+Unlike classic methods in which a human expert needs to define features (rules and attributes), deep learning can learn straight from data without human intervention, with minor guidance (supervised learning) or without guidance at all (unsupervised learning).
 In some fields, deep learning achieves far greater results than classic computer learning methods.

-This technology enables finding and recognizing objects within images or videos.
+Object recognition is a technology that enables finding and recognizing objects within images or videos.
 Object recognition includes several tasks, such as:

 Since 2015, deep-learning-based object recognition has achieved amazing results, with the error rate dropping below 5% (the human level).
-This means that in several fields today’s machines can recognize objects even better than human beings can!
+This means that in several fields, today’s machines can recognize objects even better than human beings can!

-This incredible accuracy makes object recognition a core technology for the future virtual technician.
+This incredible accuracy makes object recognition a core technology for the future computer vision-powered virtual technician.
 To diagnose an Internet connectivity problem, for example, a virtual technician needs to identify the router (and recognize the specific model), its parts (such as indication LEDs and back panel), and its cables; it also needs to localize all these objects to understand their context in order to diagnose the problem.

 Image 1: Identifying Modem and Printer with Object Recognition

-Image to text:
+Image to text

 Image 2: Textual description for a TV screen issue

 Visual search engines and websites such as Pinterest use visual similarity to provide their users with similar images (with related objects, colors, or patterns).
-Visual similarity will allow virtual technicians to take images of a technical issue and search for similar issues within massive visual data sets of captured technical cases.
+Visual similarity will allow virtual technicians to use computer vision to take images of a technical issue and search for similar issues within massive visual data sets of captured technical cases.

 Image 3: Finding similar issues with a specific router

-Motion detection is a key component of the the future virtual technician, enabling it to provide instructions and feedback to customers in real time .
-For example, in order to instruct a customer on how to install a printer, a virtual technician needs to identify the customer’s hand movements and provide him with real-time instructions accordingly: e.g. “Now put the papers in the tray”, “Now hold the network cable.
-Not that one, but the other one”.
+Motion detection is a key component of the future virtual technician, enabling it to provide instructions and feedback to customers in real time .
+For example, in order to instruct a customer on how to install a printer, a virtual technician needs to identify the customer’s hand movements and provide him with real-time instructions accordingly: for instance, “Now put the papers in the tray”, “Now hold the network cable.
+Not that one, the other one”.

-Image 4: Motion Detection in troubleshooting process
+Image 4: Motion detection in troubleshooting process

 Companies can also use facial recognition to offer biometric warranties, ensuring that customers get service for their devices without forcing them to save receipts and warranty documents.

-The progress of computer vision with deep learning will foster the creation of ‘artificial eyes’ for the virtual technician of the future, and help us, the consumers, manage growing number of smart devices that we’re setting up in our smart homes.
+The progress of computer vision with deep learning will foster the creation of ‘artificial eyes’ for the virtual technician of the future, and help us, the consumers, manage the growing number of smart devices that we’re setting up in our smart homes.